shiroyuki/trphp13-demo/notes/speaker-note.md

 Let's call Doctrine Event System "DES".

-There are many types of events.
-However, all events are triggered from UnitOfWork.
-So, as UnitOfWork is not tied to a specific entity, all managed entities or related information, such as change sets, will be passed along to the listeners.
+#### Event Listeners

+An **event listener** is the simplest type of event listeners that listen events dispatched from the unit of work for all entities.
+This type of listener is simple and easy to use.
+However, it has a serious drawback when the entity manager deals with a large unit of work.

-In this situation, even the listener has a check to selectively listen or ignore entities, the number of events triggered is approximately equivalent to the number of managed entities multiplied by the number of event listeners.
+Suppose the unit of work is large.
+Even though the listener has a check to selectively listen or ignore entities, the number of events triggered is approximately equivalent to the number of managed entities multiplied by the number of event listeners.
 It is a lot of unnecessary executions if the number of applicable entities is too low.

-The solution is simple.
-Use Doctrine event listeners sparingly if performance is your primary concern.
+#### Entity Listeners

+An **entity listener** is a lifecycle listener class used for an entity.
+Unlike the event listeners, entity listeners are invoked for the specified entity or its mapped superclass.
+Additionally, the entity listeners do not require any Doctrine interfaces.

+- More efficient?

+This feature is added in Doctrine 2.4.

-#### Notes
+#### Lifecycle Event Callbacks

-event listener: for all entities entity listener: for one particular entity
-lifecycle event: for one particular entity (the implementation is inside the entity.)
+A lifecycle event callback is similar to an entity listener but the implementation is inside the entity.

+- Which one is better between entity listeners or lifecycle callbacks?

+#### Extra notes

-- cannot alter associations on onFlush event listeners.
+- Cannot alter associations on onFlush event listeners.
+(Why?
+Not in the documentation.)

 #### Examples